MohsenAlyafei/nArabicWords/README.md

 Large numbers may be passed in a string form if required.
 Numbers may be passed in Arabic-Indic format (i.e. numbers ٠١٢٣٤٥٦٧٨٩) (as a string), if required.

-**options**: Options passed as object {name:value}.
+**options**: Options are passed as object {name:value}.
 See below summary table and detailed explanation of each option.

 ### Return Value: